-Lecture slides and Lecture Video (for the most part) will be posted the week before class, download the slides and watch the video before the 3pm Monday live Zoom class so you can concentrate on writing out important notes, points, and extras instead of writing out slides.
+Lecture slides will be posted the week before class, download the slides before so you can concentrate on writing out important notes, points, and extras instead of writing out slides.
+While remote, Lecture Video will be posted the week before class.
+Download slides and watch the video BEFORE the 3pm Monday live Zoom Companion Lecture.

-IMPORTANT COURSE POLICIES \\PLEASE READ\\
+IMPORTANT COURSE POLICIES PLEASE READ